 This can be expeditious, but you will get only a fraction of your rug's worth.
 Alternatively, antique dealers may offer to take your rug on consignment.
 Typically, whatever agreement you start with, you will end up paying around 40% in commission, as is standard in consignment stores.

 This may be a good option for selling a relatively cheap Oriental rug.
-Online sites are often swamped by dealers and pieces of low quality.
-Buyers of high-end antique rugs are not likely to sift through these ads.
+It is not so good for selling an expensive rug, because buyers of high-end rugs are not likely to sift through popular online sites.

-We strongly recommend to seek an independent appraisal of your Oriental rug's resale (not the replacement or insurance) value, and advice, before doing any restoration.
-Some repairs can actually make it more difficult to sell your rug.
-If an antique dealer suggests that your old Oriental rug is worth thousands of dollars, but it needs restoration, ask them if they would buy it from you for half that price.
+We strongly recommend to seek an independent appraisal of your Oriental rug's resale value (not its replacement or insurance value) before doing any restoration.
+Some repairs can actually reduce your rug's value.
+If an antique dealer suggests that your old Oriental rug would be worth thousands of dollars once restored, ask them to buy it from you for half that price.